Conducted with the cooperation of the Civil Division of the United States Attorney for the Eastern District of New York

 The Government Civil Litigation - EDNY seminar is designed to expose students to the civil litigation process through the prism of federal government practice, and to help students develop practical litigation skills.
 The class will include discussions, exercises and sample problems designed to assist students to develop greater insight into litigation as a dispute resolution process.
 It is designed to maximize student participation and involvement.

 The primary purpose of the seminar is for students to gain a practical understanding of the skills involved in day-to-day litigation.
-We will discuss legal issues arising in our cases and students will have the opportunity to develop skills required to be effective advocates through simulations where they will take depositions, engage in discovery disputes and conduct opening statements.
+We will discuss legal issues arising in our cases and students will have the opportunity to develop skills required to be effective advocates through simulations where they will take depositions, draft pleadings and conduct opening statements.
 We will discuss the active strategic and tactical, legal, and ethical considerations that confront government attorneys in their daily practice.
 The class will require students to prepare a complaint, an answer, deposition outlines and an opening statement.
 This seminar is separate from, but complementary to, the EDNY externship.

 Fieldwork is assessed on a credit/fail basis.
 The seminar receives a letter grade.